Joey Chestnut looks to repeat as hot dog eating contest champ. Here's how many calories he consumes in the process.

 How many calories does Joey Chestnut consume?

-According to the nutrition facts of Nathan's products, a serving size of one beef frank contains 170 calories and one of Nathan's restaurant style buns contains 130 calories.
+According to the nutrition facts of Nathan's products, a serving size of one Original Coney Island natural casing beef frank contains 170 calories (according to the company's website; other varieties vary) and one of Nathan's restaurant style buns contains 130 calories.

-For his record-setting year with 76 hot dogs and buns, his total reached a whopping 22,800 calories!
+For his record-setting year with 76 hot dogs and buns, his total would have reached a whopping 22,800 calories!

-Nathan's beef franks also include 16 grams of total fat and 640 milligrams of sodium per dog — so one hot dog accounts for about 25% and 27% of your daily recommended values.
+Nathan's natural casing beef franks also include 16 grams of total fat and 480 milligrams of sodium per dog — so one hot dog accounts for about 21% of your daily recommended values for each.

-With 63 franks consumed last year, Chestnut's total fat and sodium equalled 1,008 grams and 40,320 milligrams, respectively.
+With 63 franks consumed last year, Chestnut's total fat and sodium intake would have equalled 1,008 grams and 30,240 milligrams, respectively.

 Diets higher in sodium are associated with an increased risk of developing high blood pressure, a major cause of stroke and heart disease.